Updated Mar 31, 2026§ For Pets

 Which tracker is more accurate in rural areas?

 Both perform similarly in rural settings.
-They use LTE-M cellular networks, which reach about 30% farther than standard 4G.
-In our rural testing, both landed within 10-15 feet of the actual position.
-The limiting factor is cellular coverage, not the tracker hardware.
+They use LTE-M cellular networks, which reach farther than standard 4G.
+Once they have a GPS fix, the limiting factor in remote areas is cellular coverage, not the tracker hardware.

 What happens if you cancel the subscription?